percona/percona-backup-mongodb/README.md

 ## Agent

-Backup Agents are in charge of receiving commands from the coordinator and run them.
+Backup Agents are in charge of receiving commands from the coordinator and running them.

-The agent must run locally *(connected to 'localhost')* on every MongoDB instance *(mongos and config servers included)* in order to collect information about the instance and forward it to the coordinator.
-With that information, the coordinator can determine the best agent to start a backup or restore, to start/stop the balancer, etc.
+The agent must be installed 1-to-1 for every `mongod` instance (including configsvr nodes if a cluster) and connect to them by *localhost* in order to collect information about the instance and forward it to the coordinator.

-The agent requires outbound network access to the [Coordinator](#Coordinator) RPC port.
+The agent requires outbound network access to the [Coordinator](#Coordinator) RPC host and port.

 ## PBM Control (pbmctl)

 This program is a command line utility to send commands to the coordinator.
 Currently, the available commands are:
 - **list nodes**: List all nodes (agents) connected to the coordinator
 - **list backups**: List all finished backups.
 - **run backup**: Start a new backup